gopheracademy/gopheracademy-web/content/gophercon-2015/gophercon-friday-hack-day.md

 ### Gobot room

 Who doesn’t love robots?
-What could be better than robots controlled with Go ?!?
+What could be better than robots controlled with Go?!?
 Join last year's speakers, [Ron Evans](https://twitter.com/deadprogram) and [Adrian Zankich](https://twitter.com/adzankich) for all day hardware hacking.
 Gobot will also provide loaner robots, Intel Edison boards and more for you to hack on.
 In Go, of course.

 ### Docker room